TechGrounds-Cloud8/cloud8-benbui797/07_Cloud_3/AWS-21_DynamoDB.md

 You can add a secondary index to a table, but this is more like creating a second table and linking it to the first.
 It is stored and scales independently.

 You can either scan or query the data in a DynamoDB table.
 Querying requires you to supply a key, so the returned result will only ever be 1 item.
 This is efficient and cheap, but you can't run a query like (age > 20).
 To run a search like that, you need to use scan.
+To return a scan result, DynamoDB needs to iterate over every item in your table, so if you need to run a lot of scan operations, you might want to use a relational database (because you pay for every iteration).
+The maximum size both operations can return is 1MB and you have to keep in mind filters are applied AFTER the data has been extracted from the table.

 To integrate DynamoDB with your applications, you need to use the API.
-You pay for the API calls (WCU/RCU) and don't have an instance up and running.
-DynamoDB is also an example of a serverless service.
+You pay for the API calls (WCU/RCU) and don't have an instance up and running (DynamoDB is serverless).

 ## Key terminology